 The function is called by a client when all movements of the exchange are red from the table of movements.
-It moves movements of this exchange belonging to this client to the table tmvtremoved.
+It the movements \uuid into the table tmvtremoved if the movement belongs to this client to.
 The function returns an integer that is the number of movements removed.